AnandaKrishnan11/Sentinel-1-Data-Processing-Pipeline-with-ESA-SNAPPY/README.md

 Prerequisites
 - SNAP Desktop
-- Python 3.x
+- Python 2.7, 3.3 to 3.10
 - ESA SNAPPY Python bindings

 Make sure snappy is properly configured and its path is added in the script:

    ```bash
 sys.path.append(r'C:\Users\YOUR_USERNAME\.snap\snap-python')